YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 Supported OpenSSL options
 -------------------------

+The :ref:`ydb-crypt-config` configuration file has two scopes for the following OpenSSL options.
+At the root of the TLS configuration, is a global configuration scope that applies to all tlsids listed in the configuration.
+Each tlsid can override the global configuration by redefining the same parameters.
+Any overridden option apply only to the specific tlsid configuration that defines it.
+The supported OpenSSL options are as follows:

 ++++++
 CAFile
 ++++++

-When used on the tls level (or the tlsid level if not provided at the tls level), it points to a file (in PEM format) describing the trusted CAs.
+When used on the tls level (or the tlsid level if not provided at the tls level), it points to a file in PEM format describing the trusted CAs.
 The file can contain several CA certificates identified by sequences of:

 .. code-block:: none